jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-WireUpTheCamera.md

 #### PC

 Repeat the following steps for all the different `drawable-` folders (for example `drawable-hdpi`, `drawable-xxxhdpi`):

+> You will not need to do this for the basic `drawable` folder, just the various `drawable-something` folders.

 1. In the Visual Studio Solution Explorer, right-click on the first **drawable-** folder > **Add** > **Existing Item...**